 She could send her into Hades itself.

-Stay tuned for the fourth and final installment:
+The fourth and final installment: